rafael-g-depaulo/obsidian-vault/RPG/R20/Pets.md

 ## Companion Skills
 This is a list of all companion skills

-**Simple Attack.** The companion attacks an enemy within melee range. *Pre-requisite: Companion: Attack*.
+**Simple Attack.** The companion attacks an enemy within melee range. *Pre-requisite: Companion: Attack Initiate*.

 The damage dice of the attack depends on the number of Companion Feats: